ngjunsiang/laymansguide-src/season2/issue019/issue019.md

 If you don’t want your code being online, git can be installed on your own computer, but the far more popular way that developers use it is in the cloud.
 And the most popular platform for code today is [Github](https://github.com/about).
 It’s so popular that Microsoft, realising just [how much of their code is on Github](https://github.com/Microsoft), decided [to buy Github](https://blogs.microsoft.com/blog/2018/06/04/microsoft-github-empowering-developers/).

 When you create a Github account, you get a repository that you can put your code in.
 This repository is managed by a git server that you can push commits to, and pull changes from.
-You get complete change history for your code that is uploaded (here’s the [change history for LMG](https://github.com/ngjunsiang/laymansguide/commits/master)).
+You get complete change history for your code that is uploaded (here’s the [change history for this newsletter](https://github.com/ngjunsiang/laymansguide/commits/master)).
 You don’t have the same level of control you would over a git server that you run yourself, but it saves you much more time and hassle.

 ## Using a VCS for non-code purposes